nizzaneela/Programming_error_explanation/README.md

 bf_unconstrained = calculate_bf(unconstrained_results, simulation_results)
 bf_recCA = calculate_bf(recCA_results, simulation_results)
 ```
-The sum of the values is the proportion of simulations that conform to one if the three topologies, which is generally significantly less than one.
-For example, for the main analysis prior to the bugfix in #1, the sum of the values (shown in Figure 2) was 0.475 + 0.005 + 0 = 0.48.
-Not that the arrangement of the topologies in Figure 2 differs from their order in the array:
+The sum of these probabilities is significantly less than one, because many simulations do not conform to any of the three topologies.
+For example, for the main analysis prior to the bugfix in #1, the sum of the probabilities (shown in Figure 2) was 0.475 + 0.005 + 0 = 0.48.
+(Note that the arrangement of the topologies in Figure 2 differs from their order in the array:

 ![Figure 2 of Pekar et al. 2022](science.abp8337-f2.jpg)